Louis Hay: Early life

 Louis was the eldest child and lived his early life in Lincoln, near Christchurch.
 In 1895, he moved with his family to Napier and attended Napier Boys' High School.

 Career

 After leaving school, Hay worked for Charles Tilleard Natusch's architectural practice.
 His later work is influenced by his time spent with Natusch and his interest in Frank Lloyd Wright, the Arts and Crafts Movement and Art Nouveau.

-In the early part of the 20th century Hay setup his own practice doing mostly houses for wealthy Hawke's Bay residents.
-Although one of his best works was the National Tobacco Company building initially completed in the 1920s.
+In the early part of the 20th century, Hay set up his own practice doing mostly houses for wealthy Hawke's Bay residents.
+Although one of his best works was the National Tobacco Company building, initially completed in the 1920s.

 After the event of the Napier earthquake in 1931 where his wife was severely injured, Hay joined the Napier Reconstruction Committee.
 He helped ensure that local architects had control over the large rebuilding task instead of architects from other parts of the country.

-Other Activities
+Other activities

 In Napier he was known not only for his architecture but for his other interests including boat building, waterskiing, acting and playing the flute.